Apply for an Experiential Community

 AlcoholEdu and Haven Courses

 At the University of Denver, the safety, health, and well-being of our students are our top priorities.
-We require that all incoming students complete two essential online courses - AlcoholEdu and Haven.
-Students who do not complete both programs prior to Discoveries Orientation will not be able to register for classes.
-You will receive an email with instructions for accessing the program on or around August 1.
+In support of this commitment, we require that all incoming students complete two essential online courses - AlcoholEdu and Haven.
+Beginning on July 18, you will be able to access these courses on PioneerWeb under the "Admitted Students" tab.
+Students who do not complete both programs by September 2 will not be able to register for classes.

 If you are a Colorado resident, you may be eligible for different forms of financial aid.
 All Colorado residents must submit a Colorado Residency form to the Registrar’s Office prior to the start of the academic year.
 If you do not declare Colorado residency or the Registrar’s Office determines that you are not a Colorado resident, you will not be eligible for state funding.
 The residency form is located online at http://www.du.edu/registrar/forms/coloradoresidency.pdf.